 Big corporations make this mistake every single year because they fail to plan for the surge in traffic that Black Friday and Cyber Monday brings.
 Do thorough tests on our website and ensure that your site can handle a spike in traffic.

 Consider your web hosting package and whether your website is equipped to handle large amounts of traffic.
-Opt for VPS Hosting for more control, stability and speed, if your shared hosting solution is inadequate.
+Opt for dedicated server or VPS hosting for more control, stability and speed, if your shared hosting solution is inadequate.

 Ramp up your marketing efforts

 Shopping season is not the time to be conservative with your marketing efforts; it’s time to turn the volume up and do more.
 Customers will get bombarded by communication from a lot of businesses, and you don’t want your company to fall by the wayside.
 Here are things you can do now to help improve your online visibility: